Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/cftssh_example.md

 Define the UCONF `aws.credentials.*`, `workingdir`, and `storageaccount `parameters.

-For Amazon S3 you can optionally add a sub-folder to the `workingdir `to restrict access to S3 objects in a specified bucket.
-To add a `workingdir `sub-folder, use the format:
+For Amazon S3 you can optionally add a sub- folder to the `workingdir `to restrict access to S3 objects in a specified bucket.
+To add a `workingdir `sub- folder, use the format:

 ```
-WORKINGDIR = 's3://cft-test-ci.eu-west-3/pub/share',
+WORKINGDIR = 's3://cft- test- ci.eu- west- 3/pub/share',
 ```

-For GCS, see the [Google Cloud Storage](../../../app_integration_intro/google_cloud) page for configuration details, and note that the `workingdir `value must start with `gs://` followed by the bucket name, `gs://my-bucket`.
+For GCS, see the [Google Cloud Storage](../../../app_integration_intro/google_cloud) page for configuration details, and note that the `workingdir `value must start with `gs://` followed by the bucket name, `gs://my- bucket`.

 ```
-WORKINGDIR = 'gs://cft-test-ci.eu-west-3/pub/share',
+WORKINGDIR = 'gs://cft- test- ci.eu- west- 3/pub/share',
 ```

 ****Related topics****